Julia gens

-The gens Julia was one of the most prominent patrician families in ancient Rome.
-Members of the gens attained the highest dignities of the state in the earliest times of the Republic.
-The first of the family to obtain the consulship was Gaius Julius Iulus in 489 BC.
-The gens is perhaps best known, however, for Gaius Julius Caesar, the dictator and grand uncle of the emperor Augustus, through whom the name was passed to the so-called Julio-Claudian dynasty of the first century AD.
+The gens Julia was one of the most prominent patrician families of ancient Rome.
+From the early decades of the Republic, members of this gens served in the highest offices of the Roman state, beginning with Gaius Julius Iulus, consul in 489 BC.
+However, the Julii are perhaps best known for Gaius Julius Caesar, the dictator and adoptive father of the emperor Augustus, through whom the name was passed to the Julio-Claudian dynasty of the first century AD.
 The nomen Julius became very common in imperial times, as the descendants of persons enrolled as citizens under the early emperors began to make their mark in history.